krateoplatformops/krateo/README.md

 Getting started with Krateo is as easy as following its [installation instructions](./docs/INSTALL.md).

+You will find whatever you need in the official <a href="https://docs.krateo.io/">documentation</a>.

 ## Reference architecture

 We are aware we have mentioned many different software components so far, thus we see why you may be a tad confused.
 In summary, Krateo' reference architecture can be depicted as follows: